MicrosoftDocs/sql-docs/docs/dea/database-experimentation-assistant-capture-trace.md

 ## Create a trace capture

-1. In DEA, select the menu icon.
-In the expanded vertical menu, select **Capture Traces** next to the camera icon.
+1. In DEA, select the menu icon in the left menu.
+In the expanded menu, select **Capture Traces** next to the camera icon.

     ![Select Capture Traces in the menu](./media/database-experimentation-assistant-capture-trace/dea-capture-trace-capture.png)